the-cs-goons/capstone-project/README.md

 This project requires you have **Python 3.12** and **Node.js 20** installed.

-You also need to make a copy of `example.env` and call it `.env`.
-This file contains environment variables that are passed to all tests and Docker containers.
-You can then modify `.env` as you like (it is ignored by `.gitignore`).
+If you are planning to run unit tests on the code, you also need to make a copy of `example.env` and call it `.env`  (`docker-compose` will work without doing this).
+The `.env` file contains environment variables that are passed to all tests and Docker containers, and because it is ignored by `.gitignore`, you can modify it as you like.

 ### Running tests